-The presenter or teacher is encouraged to introduce to the assembly, the name of the film and to reflect on the various meanings that the title "Wrong Turn" could have, in the context of a film about impaired driving.
-The discussion might include the following ideas:
+The presenter or teacher is encouraged to introduce to the assembly the name of the film and to reflect on the various meanings that the title "Wrong Turn", could have, in the context of a film about impaired driving.
+The presenter should also introduce the idea of a double-entendre with respect to the title of the film.
+Ideas might include: